 Course 3 - Channel or Prevent Multi-Agency Panel (PMAP) course (multi-agency adults but may be of interest to DSLs)

-In addition, SET staff are able to access Flick Learning’, which also contains an online module entitled ‘Prevention of Radicalisation’.
+In addition, SET staff are able to access ‘Flick Learning’, which also contains an online module entitled ‘Prevention of Radicalisation’.
 SET Academies determine who the appropriate members of staff are and how frequently training should occur, being proportionate to the risk of terrorism and extremism in their local area.

 IT Policies